-Julianne Murray: I didn’t have anything for Julianne until yesterday, when she remarked, “As your next Governor, I will never play politics with our public safety and I will never defund our police.
+I didn’t have anything for Julianne until the day before I did this originally, when she remarked, “As your next Governor, I will never play politics with our public safety and I will never defund our police.
 The police will have a Governor who they can rely upon to give them the tools they need to do their job and the public support they have earned.”

 She added, “I will not support liberal policies that are causing massive retirements of officers here in Delaware.
 They are retiring because they don’t believe they have backing from the top.
 Like you, I don’t want 911 calls to go unanswered.”

-This is actually a category where I defer to the candidates and their views.
+This was actually a category where I deferred to the candidates and their views.
 Aside from enforcing the law fairly and appointing judges who will properly interpret the law according to the federal and state constitutions, I don’t have a really specific “ask” in this category.
 The next one is slated to be education.